Assessing & Enhancing Department Climate:

 A Workshop Series for Department Chairs

-Recent research shows that "climate" — the extent to which an individual feels personally safe, listened to, valued, and treated fairly and with respect — plays an important role in peopleís job satisfaction, effectiveness, productivity, engagement, and decisions to remain in or leave a department or area of study.
+"Climate" — the extent to which an individual feels personally safe, listened to, valued, and treated fairly and with respect — plays an important role in people’s job satisfaction, effectiveness, productivity, engagement, and decisions to remain in or leave a department or area of study.

-Department chairs/heads can play an important role in developing and sustaining a positive, productive, and welcoming departmental climate.
-WISELI has developed a series of three workshop sessions for department chairs seeking to improve climate in their departments.
+Because department chairs/heads play an important role in developing and sustaining a positive, productive, and welcoming departmental climate.
+WISELI has developed a workshop series for department chairs seeking to improve climate in their departments.

-WISELI's workshop "Assessing and Enhancing Department Climate: A Chair's Role" is offered as a series of three sessions.
-Each session engages small groups of department chairs in discussions about climate in their own departments and provides them with opportunities to learn from each otherís experiences and ideas.
+WISELI's workshop "Assessing and Enhancing Department Climate: A Chair's Role," a series of three sessions, engages small groups of department chairs in discussions about climate in their own departments and provides them with opportunities to learn from each other’s experiences and ideas.
 A brief departmental climate survey administered between the first and second sessions allows chairs to identify specific issues of concern for their own departments.
 Participating chairs and facilitators work collaboratively to develop plans to address these issues.
-Each of the three sessions and the goals of the series are described below.
+The three sessions are described below:

-Department chairs will engage in a general discussion of climate and the importance of fostering positive climates.
-Topics to be discussed include:
+Department chairs engage in a general discussion of climate and the importance of fostering positive climates.
+Topics discussed include:

 - Definitions of climate.